-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1417 Cunningham Introduced February 17, 2017 Assembly Existing Law: The California Beverage Container Recycling and Litter Reduction Act, requires a distributor to pay a redemption payment for every beverage container sold or offered for sale in the state, and the CalRecycle is required to deposit those amounts in the California Beverage Container Recycling Fund.
-Assembly Proposed Law: This bill would make non-substantive changes to these provisions.
-AB 1522 Limon Introduced February 17, 2017 Assembly Existing Law: The California Beverage Container Recycling and Litter Reduction Act requires a beverage manufacturer to clearly indicate on all beverage containers sold or offered for sale by the beverage manufacturer a specified message relating to the beverage container's redemption value or refund by either printing or embossing the beverage container or by securely affixing a clear and prominent stamp, label, or other device to the beverage container.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 1417 Cunningham Introduced February 17, 2017 Assembly Floor, Existing Law: The California Beverage Container Recycling and Litter Reduction Act, requires a distributor to pay a redemption payment for every beverage container sold or offered for sale in the state, and the CalRecycle is required to deposit those amounts in the California Beverage Container Recycling Fund.
+2-year bill Proposed Law: This bill would make non-substantive changes to these provisions.
+AB 1522 Limon Introduced February 17, 2017 Assembly Floor, 2-year bill Existing Law: The California Beverage Container Recycling and Litter Reduction Act requires a beverage manufacturer to clearly indicate on all beverage containers sold or offered for sale by the beverage manufacturer a specified message relating to the beverage container's redemption value or refund by either printing or embossing the beverage container or by securely affixing a clear and prominent stamp, label, or other device to the beverage container.
 Proposed Law: This bill would make non-substantive changes to these provisions.
 AB 1572 Aguiar- Curry Chaptered July 31, 2017 Existing Law: AB 939 requires each city, county, and regional agency, to develop a source reduction and recycling element of an integrated waste management plan.
 Those entities are required to divert 50% of all solid waste subject to the element through source reduction, recycling, and composting.
 Existing law requires CalRecycle, until January 1, 2018, to review a jurisdiction's compliance with those diversion requirements every 2 or 4 years.
 Existing law repeals this conditional review schedule on January 1, 2018, and, as of that date, requires CalRecycle to review each jurisdiction's source reduction and recycling element and household hazardous waste element for compliance with those diversion requirements at least once every 2 years.
+Letter of support sent to Assembly Committee on Appropriations on, May 24, 2017.
 Proposed Law: This bill would postpone the repeal of that conditional review schedule, and postpone the corresponding operation of the department's 2-year review schedule, to January 1, 2022.
 This bill would authorize CalRecycle to make recommendations to the Legislature, by January 1, 2022, on necessary revisions to the review process described above to ensure consistency with the regulations adopted to achieve the organic waste disposal reduction goals per SB 1383.
+Letter of support sent to Assembly Committee on Appropriations on, May 24, 2017.